Lucifer-00007/Tgcf-Node/README.md

 ## Deployment

-To deploy the application, run `pnpm build` and upload the contents of the generated `dist` folder to your static hosting provider (e.g., Vercel, Netlify, GitHub Pages).
+To deploy the application, run `npm run build` and upload the contents of the generated `dist` folder to your static hosting provider (e.g., Vercel, Netlify, GitHub Pages).